Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 The older labels have expired and are no longer valid.
 Applicators must obtain and comply with the new 2019 federal label (as identified by the new 2020 expiration date).
 Visit the registrant’s website or contact the registrant for instructions on obtaining the new label.

-What is the additional label restriction added by the Minnesota Department of Agriculture (MDA) for new dicamba product use to prevent off-target damage in the 2019 growing season?
+What is the additional label restriction added by the MDA for new dicamba product use to prevent off-target damage in the 2019 growing season?

 - Cutoff date: Do not apply after June 20